pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 # How-to Examples

+Use the following flags with the Apps CLI plug-in.

 ## <a id='custom-registry'> Custom registry credentials

-The Apps CLI plug-in allows users to push images to their private registry by setting some flags when creating workloads from local source code.

-A user can either trust a custom certificate on their system or pass the path to the certificate through flags.
+Either use a custom certificate on your system or pass the path to the certificate through flags.

-To pass the certificate through flags the user must specify:
+To pass the certificate through flags, specify:

-- `--registry-ca-cert`, which refers to the path of the self-signed certificate needed for the custom or private registry.
+- `--registry-ca-cert`, the path of the self-signed certificate needed for the custom or private registry.
 This is also populated with a default value through the environment variable `TANZU_APPS_REGISTRY_CA_CERT`.
-- `--registry-password` which is used when the registry requires credentials to push.
+- `--registry-password` use when the registry requires credentials to push.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.
-- `--registry-username` usually used with `--registry-password` to set the registry credentials.
+- `--registry-username` used with `--registry-password` to set the registry credentials.
 It can also be provided as the environment variable `TANZU_APPS_REGISTRY_USERNAME`.
-- `--registry-token` which is set when the registry authentication is done through token.
+- `--registry-token`, set when the registry authentication is done through a token.
 The value of this flag can also be taken from `TANZU_APPS_REGISTRY_TOKEN` environment variable.

 For example: